C0rine/Mume/DESIGN.md

 *Shall (MVP)*
 - Searchbar to search Rijksmuseum collection
 - Ability to view searchresults
-- Ability to select on of the searchresults and view more information about it
+- Ability to select one of the searchresults and view more information about it
 - Functionality to add text to the image of that searchresult
 - Clear searchresults, image to edit, etc.. once the user leaves/closes these activities
 - Share image through other apps on the Android device